-Type of Benefit Description of Benefit Limitations Co-Pay detoxification and crisis stabilization, and 24-hour residential rehabilitation programs Does not require Primary Care Provider referral Outpatient Hospital, Comprehensive Outpatient Rehabilitation Hospital, Clinic (Including Health Center) and Ambulatory Health Care Center Services include, but are not limited to, the following services provided in a hospital clinic or emergency room, a clinic or health center, hospital-based emergency department or an ambulatory health care setting: • X-ray, imaging, and radiological tests (technical component) • Laboratory and pathology services (technical component) • Machine diagnostic tests • Ambulatory surgical facility services • Drugs, medications and biologicals • Casts, splints, dressings • Preventive health services • Physical, occupational and speech therapy • Renal dialysis • Respiratory Services • Radiation and chemotherapy • Blood or blood products not offered free-of-charge to the patient and the administration of these products • Facility and related medical services, such as anesthesia, associated with dental care, when offered in a licensed ambulatory surgical facility • Outpatient services associated with (a) miscarriage, or (b) a non- viable pregnancy, or a fetus that expired in utero) • Outpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: • dilation and curettage (D&C) procedures; • appropriate provider administered medications; • ultrasounds; and • histological examination of tissue samples • Pre-surgical or post- surgical orthodontic services for medically necessary treatment of craniofacial anomalies May require prior authorization and doctor prescription Applicable level of co-pay applies to prescription drug services Co-pays do not apply to preventative services
+Type of Benefit Description of Benefit Limitations Co-Pay Outpatient Hospital, Comprehensive Outpatient Rehabilitation Hospital, Clinic (Including Health Center) and Ambulatory Health Care Center Services include, but are not limited to, the following services provided in a hospital clinic or emergency room, a clinic or health center, hospital-based emergency department or an ambulatory health care setting: • X-ray, imaging, and radiological tests (technical component) • Laboratory and pathology services (technical component) • Machine diagnostic tests • Ambulatory surgical facility services • Drugs, medications and biologicals • Casts, splints, dressings • Preventive health services • Physical, occupational and speech therapy • Renal dialysis • Respiratory Services • Radiation and chemotherapy • Blood or blood products not offered free-of-charge to the patient and the administration of these products • Facility and related medical services, such as anesthesia, associated with dental care, when offered in a licensed ambulatory surgical facility • Outpatient services associated with (a) miscarriage, or (b) a non- viable pregnancy, or a fetus that expired in utero) • Outpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: • dilation and curettage (D&C) procedures; • appropriate provider administered medications; • ultrasounds; and • histological examination of tissue samples • Pre-surgical or post- surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: • cleft lip and/or palate; or May require prior authorization and doctor prescription Applicable level of co-pay applies to prescription drug services Co-pays do not apply to preventative services

-Type of Benefit Description of Benefit Limitations Co-Pay requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: o cleft lip and/or palate; or o severe traumatic skeletal and/or congenital craniofacial deviations; or o severe facial asymmetry secondary to skeletal defects, congenital syndromal conditions and/or tumor growth or its treatment Surgical implants Other artificial aids including surgical implants Outpatient services provided at an outpatient hospital and ambulatory health care center for a mastectomy and breast reconstruction as clinically appropriate, include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas Implantable devices are covered under Inpatient and Outpatient services and do not count towards the DME 12-month period limit Outpatient Mental Health Services Mental health services, including for serious mental illness, provided on an outpatient basis, including but not limited to: The visits can be furnished in a variety of community-based settings (including school and home-based) or in a state-operated facility Neuropsychological and psychological testing Medication management Rehabilitative day treatments Residential treatment services Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment) Skills training (psycho-educational skill development) Requires prior authorization.
-Does not require Primary Care Provider referral When outpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order Applicable level of copay applies to office visits
+Type of Benefit Description of Benefit Limitations Co-Pay severe traumatic skeletal and/or congenital craniofacial deviations; or severe facial asymmetry secondary to skeletal defects, congenital syndromal conditions and/or tumor growth or its treatment Surgical implants Other artificial aids including surgical implants Outpatient services provided at an outpatient hospital and ambulatory health care center for a mastectomy and breast reconstruction as clinically appropriate, include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas Implantable devices are covered under Inpatient and Outpatient services and do not count towards the DME 12-month period limit Outpatient Mental Health Services Mental health services, including for serious mental illness, provided on an outpatient basis, including but not limited to: The visits can be furnished in a variety of community-based settings (including school and home-based) or in a state-operated facility Neuropsychological and psychological testing Medication management Rehabilitative day treatments Residential treatment services Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment) Skills training (psycho-educational skill development) Requires prior authorization.
+Does not require Primary Care Provider referral When outpatient psychiatric services are ordered by a court of competent jurisdiction under the provisions of Chapters 573 and 574 of the Texas Health and Safety Code, relating to court ordered commitments to psychiatric facilities, the court order serves as binding determination of medical necessity.
+Any modification or Applicable level of co- pay applies to office visits